blinklabs-io/docs/src/content/docs/guides/bursa/005-hash-commands.md

 description: Bursa Command Line Guide.
 ---

-We can now use the command line to create a Cardano wallet and output all the files we will need to manage the wallet.
-We can also start the API and access the API Swagger documentation.

-Bursa can also be used to generate multi-signature scripts, hashes, keys, including keys and certificates need to run a Cardano stake pool.

 There are currently 7 categories of commands that Bursa can run which makes it a power tool for Cardano users.

 > **Bursa Command Categories**